bgskinner3/ByteBits/README.md

-# ByteBits — Multi-Language Encryption Library
+# ByteBits — Encryption Library

 ByteBits is a comprehensive repository housing a collection of robust, well-tested encryption algorithms implemented across different programming languages.
 This project includes both widely recognized cryptographic standards—such as Blowfish, Twofish, and AES—as well as custom-built encryption methods developed from the ground up.